 Our skilled attorneys are also particularly adept at investigating and defending complicated financial crime allegations – even in cases that other attorneys shy away from.
 In fact, we are often consulted or brought in by large civil firms to assist in white collar cases.

-Finally, our firm has an understanding of technology that is superior to that of most practicing attorneys.
+Our attorneys include three Board Certified Criminal Law Specialists, highest designation a criminal lawyer can reach in Texas.
+We also have an understanding of technology that is superior to that of most practicing attorneys.
 Our firm is very interested in the convergence of law and technology, especially in areas where the law is developing to keep up with advancements in technology.
 We are also particularly interested in preventing and curbing illegal government intrusion into the lives of private citizens through the use of technology.
 As a result, we have been called upon to defend cases that had hundreds of co-defendants in which we spearheaded arguments based on a greater command of the technology the government used, and our arguments were adopted by many other attorneys across the country.